Bahrain-Hungary ties robust and expanding: Minister Szijjártó

 Last week, Hungary’s Foreign Affairs and Trade Minister, Péter Szijjártó, visited Bahrain, marking another milestone in the growing relationship between the two countries.
 During the visit, Mr. Szijjártó engaged in important discussions with Bahrain’s Foreign Minister, Dr. Abdullatif Al Zayani, and senior Bahraini officials.
 Several pivotal agreements across key sectors were signed.

-“This is just the beginning and we will continue to build on them in the future,” Mr Szijjártó reiterated in an interview.
+“This is just the beginning and we will continue to build on them in the future,” Mr Szijjártó reiterated in an exclusive interview with TradeArabia.

 Mr. Szijjártó praised the relationship as exemplary, emphasising its remarkable progress.
 “Brotherhood is the most fitting term for our relationship, and we do not use this word lightly,” he declared, highlighting the deep connection established between the two countries during the Covid crisis and how Bahrain helped to save thousands of lives in Hungary.